raul-izquierdo/english/sources/vocabulary/Social relationships/Speaking with Purpose.md

 es recomendable
-    = is recommended (neutro) `It is recommended that you take a break every hour` = is to be recommended (formal) `It is to be recommended that you take a break every hour` no te equivocarás = you can't go FAR wrong in <ing> `You can't go far wrong in choosing a classic black suit for formal events`
+    = is recommended (neutro) `It is recommended that you take a break every hour` = is to be recommended (f) `It is to be recommended that you take a break every hour` no te equivocarás = you can't go FAR wrong in <ing> `You can't go far wrong in choosing a classic black suit for formal events`

 ## Warning